Quercus robur: Description

-The leaves are arranged alternately along the twigs and are broadly oblong or ovate, 10-12 cm long by 7-8 cm wide, with a short (typically 2-3 mm) petiole.
-They have a cordate (auricled) base and 3-6 rounded lobes, divided no further than half way to the midrib.
+The leaves are arranged alternately along the twigs and are broadly oblong or ovate, 10–12 cm long by 7–8 cm wide, with a short (typically 2–3 mm) petiole.
+They have a cordate (auricled) base and 3–6 rounded lobes, divided no further than halfway to the midrib.
 The leaves are usually glabrous or have just a few simple hairs on the lower surface.
 They are dark green above, paler below, and are often covered in small disks of spangle gall by autumn.

-Flowering takes place in spring (early May in England).
-It is wind-pollinated.
-The male flowers occur in narrow catkins some 2-4 cm long and arranged in small bunches; the female flowers are small, brown with dark red stigmas, about 2 mm in diameter and are found at the tips of new shoots on peduncles 2-5 cm long.
+Flowering takes place in spring (early May in Northern Europe) and the flowers are wind-pollinated.
+The male flowers occur in narrow catkins some 2-4 cm long and arranged in small bunches.
+The female flowers are small, brown with dark red stigmas, about 2 mm in diameter and are found at the tips of new shoots on peduncles 2–5 cm long.

-The fruits (acorns) are borne in clusters of 2-3 on a long peduncle (stalk) 4-8 cm long.
-Each acorn is 1.5-4 cm long, ovoid with a pointed tip, starting out whitish-green and becoming brown, then black.
-As with all oaks, the acorns are carried in a shallow cup which can be distinctive in identifying the species.
-It is an "alternate bearing" species, which means that big crops of acorns are produced every other year.
+The fruits (acorns) are borne in clusters of 2–3 on a long peduncle (stalk) 4–8 cm long.
+Each acorn is 1.5–4 cm long, ovoid with a pointed tip, starting whitish-green and becoming brown, then black.
+As with all oaks, the acorns are carried in a distinctive shallow cup which can be useful in identifying the species.
+It is an "alternate bearing" species, with large crops produced every other year.